GeorgeKalandadze/redberry-bootcamp-blog-app/README.md

 # Redberry Bootcamp Blog App
-this is redberry-blog-app, responsive version, which is written on React js and several of its packages are used for Redberry bootcamp
+this is redberry-blog-app, responsive version, which is written on React js and several of its packages are used, this app is for Redberry bootcamp, and this was very big experience for me.

 ### Used packages